 ENTJs’ tertiary function, Extraverted Sensing (Se), is important to the extent that it drives ENTJs to seek and value material wealth.
 Money and prestige can be a motivating factor for many ENTJs, fueling their desire to rise to the top of whatever ladder they are climbing.
 INTJs can display similar inclinations in this regard.

 ENTJs’ inferior function, Introverted Feeling (Fi), may impel them to work toward causes they feel are important and valuable.
 If they allow their Fi too much say, however, they may take up careers or majors that are ill-suited for the signature strengths, namely, those of their Te.
-For instance, while working with disadvantaged children is certainly a noble pursuit, this sort of work would place far too much emphasis on ENTJs’ Fi and far too little on their Te.
+For instance, while working with disadvantaged children is certainly a noble pursuit, this sort of work would place far too much emphasis on ENTJs’ Fi.
 They would likely be better off running an organization whose aim was to help needy children rather than directly involving themselves in the actual helping.

 The Holland Career Interest Inventory is one of the better career tools available.
 It includes six interest domains—Realistic (R), Investigative (I), Artistic (A), Social (S), Enterprising (E), Conventional (C)—collectively known as “RIASEC.”
 Once an individual has identified his top two or three interest domains, the letters can be combined to form a two or three letter Holland code (e.g., ISA, ASI) which can then be matched with the codes of various careers or college majors.
 For an overview of the Holland as it relates to the Myers-Briggs types, see my post, Holland Code (RIASEC) Career Interests & Myers-Briggs Types.